 - Red wine

-You can naturally increase your intake of boron by making some of these recipes that include boron-rich foods:
+You can naturally increase your intake of this mineral by making some of these recipes that include boron-rich foods:

-People with existing cases of kidney disease or liver disease should also use boron supplements very carefully and speak with a doctor first since these conditions can alter the way the body gets rid of excess boron and other minerals.
+People with existing cases of kidney disease or liver disease should also use these supplements very carefully and speak with a doctor first since these conditions can alter the way the body gets rid of excess minerals.

 Get FREE Access!